This post may contain affiliate links. Full disclosures here.

 Combination feeding is when you give baby both breastmilk and formula throughout the day.

-This read aims to answer some of your combination feeding questions and give you breastfeeding and formula feeding schedule ideas.
+This article’s aim is to answer most of your combination feeding questions and give you breastfeeding and formula feeding schedule ideas.

 Let’s take a look!